wmde/wikibase-release-pipeline/docs/adr/0015-security-fixes-non-wmde-software.md

 #### WDQS

-As for WDQS we only need to identify what version contains the security fix and make sure it's been made [publicly available](https://archiva.wikimedia.org/repository/releases/org/wikidata/query/rdf/service/) for us to pin it to a new release then run the pipeline and publish the resulting docker images.
+As for WDQS we need to identify what version contains the security fix and make sure it's been made [publicly available](https://archiva.wikimedia.org/repository/releases/org/wikidata/query/rdf/service/) for us to pin it to a new release then run the pipeline and publish the resulting docker images.

 ### Announcing the release to community